Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/devops-cloud-documentation/step_by_step.md

     - cron: '0 0 * * *'
 ```

+**Tip:** Use [crontab.guru](https://crontab.guru/) to generate and validate cron expressions.

-## Step 6.
-Real-World Example: Deploying to Vercel
+## Step 6: Real-World Example - Deploying to Vercel

-Here's how to deploy a Next.js app to Vercel:
+Let's deploy a [Next.js](https://nextjs.org/) application to [Vercel](https://vercel.com/) automatically when code is pushed to the main branch.

+First, obtain your Vercel token from [Vercel Account Settings](https://vercel.com/account/tokens) and add it as a secret named `VERCEL_TOKEN`.

+Add this deployment job to your workflow:

 ```yaml
 - name: Install Vercel CLI